Women-Owned Business Certifications

 3. DBE (Disadvantaged Business Enterprise) Certification

-• Overview: DBE is designed for small businesses owned by women (or minorities) that want to participate in federally funded transportation projects.
-The U.S. Department of Transportation (DOT) runs this program.
+• Overview: DBE is designed for small businesses owned by socially and economically disadvantaged individuals (including women) participating in federally-funded transportation projects (e.g., via the U.S. Department of Transportation).

 • Eligibility: The business must be at least 51% women-owned and controlled, and it must meet other small business criteria.